Fire and rescue services

 Always wear a helmet.

 A range of authorised taxi and limousine services are available.
-You can book these through your hotel.
+You can book these through your hotel or at the Taxi stands around the city.

 Straeto publishes bus timetables.